nutanix/libvfio-user/docs/vfio-user.rst

   * *writeable* indicates that the region can be written to.

-  * *mappable* indicates that the region can be mapped via the mmap() system call using the file descriptor provided in the message meta-data.

 * *offset* is the file offset of the region with respect to the associated file descriptor, or zero if the region is not mappable
 * *address* is the base DMA address of the region.